robmarkcole/circuitpython-on-home-assistant/README.md

 </p>

 ## Circuitpython files
-However Adafruit publish a python package [ampy](https://github.com/adafruit/ampy) which we can use to explore files on the board, and post files to the board.
+Adafruit publish a python package [ampy](https://github.com/adafruit/ampy) which we can use to explore files on the board, as well as post `.py` files to the board.

 1. `sudo pip3 install adafruit-ampy` -> to install, if you haven't before.
 Note sudo is required
 2. `ampy --port /dev/ttyUSB0 ls` -> list files, note that screen cannot be running (unplug and replug the board to close screen and reset the connection).